jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### Normal gamma conjugate pair

-For the noWe already know the normal normal conjugate pair with fixed $\sigma$ and conditional prior
+For the normal distribution, we already know the normal normal normal conjugate pair with fixed $\sigma$ and conditional prior

 $$ \mu | \sigma^2 \sim N(m_0, \sigma^2/n_0) $$